neuraxes/neurouter/README.md

 # Neurouter

-Neurouter is a powerful router that provide a unified interface for all upstream models.
+Neurouter is a powerful router that provide a unified interface for all upstream LLMs.